ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 In a word: yes.
 And not only as a challenging translation exercise.

-The sweeping, monotone cadence of Polish alexandrine fits Bradbury’s story much better than the livelier iambic pentameter.
-It mimics the sound of unceasing Venusian rains, at the same time corresponding with the characters’ futile attempts to find a shelter.
+The sweeping, monotone cadence of Polish alexandrine fits Bradbury’s story much better than the livelier iambic pentameter. *Trzynastozgłoskowiec* mimics the sound of undying Venusian rain, at the same time corresponding with the characters’ futile attempts to find a shelter.

-What’s more, the very un-English form of Polish forced some unconventional word choices that gave the passages a surreal feel.
+What’s more, the very un-English form of Polish alexandrine forced some unconventional word choices that gave the passages a surreal feel.

 This otherworldliness goes well with the very premise of VOSTOK which is something much stranger than its realistic façade would make you believe.